irdest/irdest/docs/users/src/clients.md

 # Available clients

-While a lot of the core tools in qaul.net already exist, the user-facing applications are mostly still prototypes.
+While a lot of the core tools in qaul already exist, the user-facing applications are mostly still prototypes.
 Following is a list of supported clients/ platforms with instructions on how to build, and configure them.